projectacrn/acrn-hypervisor/doc/contribute.rst

 #######################

-As an open-source project, we welcome and encourage the community to submit patches directly to Project ACRN.
+As an open-source project, we welcome and encourage the community to submit patches directly to project ACRN.
 In our collaborative open source environment, standards and methods for submitting changes help reduce the chaos that can result from an active development community.